 Chronic exposure generally involves lower levels of carbon monoxide and a exposure(s) of greater than twenty-four hours.

-Symptoms of carbon monoxide poisoning include confusion, fatigue, dizziness, headaches, and nausea.
+Symptoms of CO poisoning include confusion, fatigue, dizziness, headaches, and nausea.
 In many situations, people who visit the doctor for theses symptoms are often misdiagnosed as having the flu, allergies, food poisoning, psychiatric issues, or heart problems.
 Often symptoms will occur in more than one person and pets.
 These symptoms may resolve temporarily when the victim leaves the carbon monoxide producing environment.

 Many people are unknowingly exposed to carbon monoxide in their homes and daily lives due to products such as: